The decline bench press can be an effective exercise to improve the development of your lower pecs.

 - As you fly your arms open, slightly turn your hands so they point toward the ceiling

-- Ensure your arms are flying in a straight line down from your sternum, avoid bringing the dumbbells back toward your shoulders
+- Ensure your arms are flying in a straight line down from your sternum, and avoid bringing the dumbbells back toward your shoulders

 - Once you feel a deep stretch, pull your arms together and squeeze your inner chest